jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/rules.md

 languages and the rules
 checked in each one are:

-#### .net
+### Java

 The rules that apply are:

-- Avoid disclosing technical information
-- Disable debugging events
-- Disable insecure functionalities
-- Restrict system objects

-#### Android configuration files

-The rules that apply are:

 - Avoid client-side control enforcement
 - Avoid disclosing technical information
+- Cookies with security attributes
 - Define users with privileges
-- Disable debugging events
+- Disable insecure TLS versions
 - Disable insecure functionalities
-- Encrypt sensitive information
-- Request authentication
-- Restrict system objects
-- Set user's required privileges
-- Use the principle of least privilege

-#### CloudFormation (Cloud)

-The rules that apply are:

-- Allow access only
-  to the necessary ports
-- Avoid client-side
-  control enforcement
-- Define users with privileges
-- Disable insecure TLS versions
-- Disable insecure
-  functionalities
-- Display access notification
-- Encrypt sensitive
-  information
-- Limit password lifespan
-- Mask sensitive data
-- Passphrases with
-  at least 4 words
-- Passwords with at
-  least 20 characters
-- Passwords with random salt
+- Discard unsafe inputs
 - Prevent log modification
-- Prevent the use
-  of breached passwords
-- Record exact occurrence
-  time of events
-- Record exceptional
-  events in logs
-- Register severity level
-- Request access credentials
-- Request authentication
+- Protect system cryptographic keys
-- Restrict access to
+- Restrict access to critical processes
-  critical processes
 - Restrict system objects
-- Separate keys for
-  encryption and signatures
-- Set minimum OTP length
-- Set minimum size
-  for hash functions
+- Set minimum size for hash functions
-- Set minimum size
-  of asymmetric encryption
+- Set minimum size of asymmetric encryption
-- Set minimum size of
+- Set minimum size of symmetric encryption
-  symmetric encryption
 - Set user's required privileges
-- Store logs based
-  on valid regulation
-- Store passwords with salt
+- Source code without sensitive information
-- Transmit data using
+- Transmit data using secure protocols
-  secure protocols
-- Use of log management system
+- Uniform distribution in random numbers
-- Use pre-existent mechanisms
+- Use parameterized queries
 - Use secure cryptographic mechanisms
 - Use the principle of least privilege

-#### Configuration files (config, json, properties, settings)

-The rules that apply are:

-- Change system
-  default credentials
-- Disable insecure
-  functionalities
-- Make authentication
-  options equally secure
-- Protect system cryptographic keys
-- Request authentication
-- Restrict access
-  to critical processes
-- Source code without
-  sensitive information
+- Validate request parameters

-#### CSharp
+### CSharp

 The rules that apply are: